 support this rapidly growing industry by offering aerospace education, research, outreach

 Named in honor of SC native and Challenger astronaut, the

 Center for Aerospace Innovation and Research was founded in 2011 with donations from

 Darla Moore, Anita Zucker and Marva Smalls.
-The McNAIR Center’s mission is to grow
+The McNair Aerospace Center’s mission

-The main thrust areas of the McNAIR Center's core research include:
+The main thrust areas of the McNair Aerospace Center's core research include:

 steered fiber nonconventional laminate design